ziaualhassain/Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

+## Angular Material is used in few areas such as miniting

+Run 'ng add @angular/material' in the project folder to avoid errors

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.